Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Abstract

 \section{Abstract}

-We introduce the tensor numerical method for solution of the $d$-dimensional optimal control problems with fractional Laplacian type operators in constraints discretized on large spacial grids.
-It is based on the rank-structured approximation of the matrix valued functions of the corresponding fractional elliptic operator.
-The functions of finite element (finite difference) Laplacian on a tensor grid are diagonalized by using the fast Fourier transform (FFT) matrix and then the low rank tensor approximation to the multi-dimensional core diagonal tensor is computed.
-The existence of low rank canonical approximation to the class of matrix valued functions of the fractional Laplacian is proved based on the sinc quadrature approximation method applied to the integral transform of the generating function.
-The equation for the control function is solved by the PCG method with the rank truncation at each iteration step where the low Kronecker rank preconditioner is precomputed by using the canonical decomposition of the core tensor for the inverse of system matrix.
-The right-hand side, the solution, and the governing operator are maintained in the rank-structured tensor format.
-Numerical tests for the 2D and 3D control problems confirm the linear complexity scaling of the method in the univariate grid size.
+We introduce the tensor numerical method for solution of the $d$-dimensional optimal control problems with fractional Laplacian type operators in constraints discretized on large $n^{\otimes d}$ tensor-product Cartesian grids.
+The approach is based on the rank-structured approximation of the matrix valued functions of the corresponding fractional finite difference Laplacian.
+We solve the equation for the control function, where the system matrix includes the sum of the fractional $d$-dimensional Laplacian and its inverse.
+The matrix valued functions of discrete Laplace operator on a tensor grid are diagonalized by using the fast Fourier transform (FFT).
+Then the low rank approximation of the $d$-dimensional tensors obtained by folding of the corresponding large diagonal matrices of eigenvalues are computed, which allows to solve the governing equation for the control function in a tensor-structured format.
+The existence of low rank canonical approximation to the class of matrix valued functions involved is justified by using the sinc quadrature approximation method applied to the Laplace transform of the generating function.
+The linear system of equations for the control function is solved by the PCG iterative method with the rank truncation at each iteration step, where the low Kronecker rank preconditioner is precomputed.
+The right-hand side, the solution vector, and the governing system matrix are maintained in the rank-structured tensor format which beneficially reduces the numerical cost to $O(n\log n)$, outperforming the standard FFT based methods of complexity $O(n^3\log n)$ for 3D case.
+Numerical tests for the 2D and 3D control problems confirm the linear complexity scaling of the method in the univariate grid size $n$.